 While this is true, let’s take a look at the big picture: Costco pays a special dividend in 2012 to avoid higher taxes in 2013.
 It borrows this money, and because it is a corporation, it gets to use the interest it is charged as a deduction on the corporation’s tax return.
 While interest rates are low, borrowing $3 billion will have a couple of dollars in interest charges.

-I don’t know why this makes me mad.
+I don’t know why, but this makes me mad.
 I guess it’s because Mr. Sinegal, along with Mr. Buffett are billionaires all in favor of paying higher taxes.
 But when it comes time to pay the higher taxes, they are going to find ways to skirt it.
 Which means the tax burden is going to fall on the Average Joe.
 I still say that if you want to pay a more taxes, Mr. Billionaire, then put your wallet where your mouth is and make a “donation” to the IRS.
 Here is the link to do so.
 Surprisingly, no one has made a donation.
 Nope, they are just going to keep talking the talk.
 (And don’t even get me started on Hostess declaring bankruptcy but then paying corporate bonuses.)

 Just for fun, Mr. Sinegal and his wife will make roughly $14 million from this special dividend.
 After taxes, that comes to about $12 million.
 Had Costco waited until next year to make this dividend, Mr. Sinegal and his wife would be taking home $8 million.